risk-first/website/introduction/One-Size-Fits-No-One.md

 > "2.
 Designers may not be aware of future difficulties when designing a new software product or feature. " - [Waterfall Model, _Wikipedia_](https://en.wikipedia.org/wiki/Waterfall_model#Supporting_arguments)

-So, the same actions Waterfall prescribes to mitigate rework and cost-overruns in the building industry do not address (and perhaps exacerbate) the two issues raised above when applied to software, as shown in the diagram above.
+So, the same actions Waterfall prescribes to mitigate rework and cost-overruns in the building industry do not address (and perhaps exacerbate) the two issues raised above when applied to software.

 ![Waterfall, Applied to a Software Project](images/generated/introduction/waterfall3.png)